An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

-GANs are a framework introduced by \citet{goodfellow2014generative} for training generative models through an adversarial process.
-In a GAN, a generator network learns to produce synthetic data, while a discriminator network learns to distinguish between generated data and real data.
-The two networks are trained with a minimax objective: the generator attempts to fool the discriminator, while the discriminator strives to correctly identify whether a sample is real or fake (i.e., generated).
+GANs, introduced by \citet{goodfellow2014generative}, consist of two competing networks: a generator that learns to produce synthetic data, and a discriminator that learns to distinguish generated data from real data.
+These two networks are trained with a minimax objective: the generator attempts to fool the discriminator, while the discriminator strives to correctly identify whether a sample is real or fake (i.e., generated).
 The aim is to have the networks converge where the generator reproduces the true data distribution and the discriminator can no longer distinguish generated samples from real data.
-An important extension is the conditional GAN (cGAN) \citep{mirza2014conditional}, where additional conditioning information (e.g., class labels, or a data vector) is fed into both the generator and the discriminator.
+An important extension is the conditional GAN (hereon simply referred to as GAN) \citep{mirza2014conditional}, where additional conditioning information (e.g., class labels, or a data vector) is fed into both the generator and the discriminator.
 Rather than just generating samples from the data distribution, images can be generated based on class labels or lower-resolution images, for example.
 Conditioning the generator is necessary for using GANs in climate downscaling, as we want the generator to produce high-resolution fields given a low-resolution input.

 The residual conditional GAN model learns to generate a high-resolution precipitation field by correcting the output from the deterministic U-Net.
 We denote the deterministic prediction by $\hat{\mathbf y}_\text{det}$, which, along with the conditioning data $\mathbf x$ (coarse predictor fields and static topography) and randomly sampled Gaussian noise vector $\mathbf z$, the GAN generates the precipitation residual $\mathbf r_\text{GAN} = G_\theta(\mathbf r_\text{GAN}; \hat{\mathbf y}_\text{det}, \mathbf x, \mathbf z)$.
 The final high-resolution precipitation prediction is then obtained by adding the residual to the deterministic prediction: $\hat{\mathbf y} = \hat{\mathbf y}_\text{det} + \mathbf r_\text{GAN}$.
 The purpose of $\mathbf r_\text{GAN}$ is to represent the high-frequency details and adjustments needed to transform the smooth deterministic U-Net prediction into a realistic sample \citep{rampal2025reliable}.